chauff/cse1500-web-transcripts/Assignment-1.md

 *If your team has a different idea and wants to implement another board game that has at least the functionalities listed above, please get explicit permission from the instructors before you start doing any work by emailing (XXX) your team ID and a short description of the game you have in mind.*

+### 4.1)

 **First of all, settle on the game you will implement in your team.**

-### 4.1)
+### 4.2)

 Find **four** examples of your chosen board game (in 2D) that can be played online in a modern browser (laptop or desktop, not a mobile device).
 Consider the Web application's design (focus on the game screen) based on the **Web design principles** covered in class.
 Which design aspects stand out positively and which stand out negatively?
 Make a screenshot of each example and annotate the good and the bad.

 ### 4.2)

 Which *game features* in the examples of 4.1) stand out positively and which stand out negatively? (e.g. particular animations, sounds, information conveyed about the game to the players ...).
 Why?
 Discuss **three** positive and **three** negative features.

 ---

 ## 5. Design your own board game app

-Having looked at at least five existing implementations of your chosen board game, you are now in a position to design your own game interface.
+Having looked at at least four existing implementations of your chosen board game (4.1), you are now in a position to design your own game interface.
 Similar to the wireframe example in the course book (check Chapter 2 if you have not done so yet), start designing your own application.
+Create one **splash screen** and one **game screen**.
 As pointed out already, your Web application should be designed for the standard Desktop interface (i.e. not mobile).
 Use the software of your choice to create those wireframes.
 If you do not have any software installed on your machine that can be used for this purpose ... online platforms specifically for wireframe design are just a Web search away, e.g. the simple [wireframe.cc](https://wireframe.cc/) or the more elaborate [NinjaMock](https://ninjamock.com/) and [Gliffy](https://www.gliffy.com/).

 ### 5.1)

 Create a design for the splash screen (entry page): think of a name for your application, a short description & a logo.
 Feel free to use media (images, sound) with a Creative Commons license.
 [You can start your resource search here](https://search.creativecommons.org/).

 ### 5.2)

 Create a design for the game screen, keeping the requirements listed above in mind as well as your findings in 4.2).
 You have a lot of artistic freedom in designing the board and game information.

 ### 5.3)

 Once you have completed the design of your app, head over to CSE1500's Brightspace, go to *Discussions* and then the forum **BOARD GAME APP DESIGNS**.
-Create a thread with your team's name as subject/title (e.g. `CSE234`) and post your team's proposed splash screen and board screen.
+Create a thread with your team's name as subject/title (e.g. `CSE234`) and post your team's proposed splash screen and game screen.
 Feel free to also add a paragraph describing your choices.

 ---